-In your project plan, container rollups are not filter-aware.
+In your project plan, column values that roll-up to the container (package, project, sub-folder) level are not filter-aware.
 The calculated rollup values will always represent the entire set of work for the container, even when you have filters applied.

 For example, here is a plan that has been filtered to just Mark’s work.
 Remaining Effort and Logged are rolled-up calculations that account for all of the tasks by all owners in the project even though the filter is set to Mark’s items.

 Once you get your data filtered just right, save a private Favorite View to quickly link back to that set of data.

 Filtering by owner using “My Items” or “Filter by Person” will show single owner tasks assigned to that person, as well as any multiple owner tasks on which that member has an assignment.

 If an owner has a done assignment on an active task, that task will not appear when filtered to that person’s active or done items, it will only appear when filtered to ‘all items’.

 Filters in Analytics and Dashboards

 When filtering Analytics roll-up reports and donut or table widgets in Dashboards, there are some additional filtering options not available on the Projects tab.These filters allow you to slice-and-dice the data in reports, tables, and charts more precisely:

 Filter by Task Owner will return data from tasks, events, or milestones owned by that person.